JanuszPelc/StereoTool/README.md

 1. Go to the repository and download the "[Install-Stereo-Tool.zip](https://github.com/JanuszPelc/StereoTool/raw/main/Install-Stereo-Tool.zip?version=15148d561)" file.
 2. Unzip the downloaded file to access the "JP Stereo Tool.bwpreset" file.
-3. Drag and drop the "JP Stereo Tool.bwpreset" file onto a track in Bitwig's arrangement or mixer window.
+3. Drag and drop the "JP Stereo Tool.bwpreset" file onto a track in Bitwig Studio's arrangement or mixer window.
-4. In Bitwig, right-click on the device you just added and select "Save Preset to Library" to make it easily accessible later.
+4. In Bitwig Studio, right-click on the device you just added and select "Save Preset to Library" to make it easily accessible later.

-Alternatively, you can copy the downloaded "JP Stereo Tool.bwpreset" file directly into Bitwig's library "Presets" folder, which can be found at:
+Alternatively, you can copy the downloaded "JP Stereo Tool.bwpreset" file directly into Bitwig Studio's library "Presets" folder, which can be found at:

 - **Linux and macOS**: "~/Documents/Bitwig Studio/Library/Presets"
 - **Windows**: "%userprofile%\Documents\Bitwig Studio\Library\Presets"